f392r573/PHSX815-Project2/README.md

 ## Project Description

-This project, we will Solve Poisson’s Equation in 2-D.
+This project, we will solve Poisson’s Equation in 2-D.

 ## This repository contains several types of programs: